Yuji Naka: 1994–1998: Return to Japan and Sega Saturn

-1998—2001: Dreamcast
+1998–2001: Dreamcast

-While Sonic Adventure was in development for the Saturn, Naka was part of the "Dream Team Meetings" which involved talking about plans of what eventually became the Dreamcast as early as 1996.
+While Sonic Adventure was in development for the Saturn, Naka was involved with planning Sega's next console, the Dreamcast, as early as 1996.
 Sonic Team proposed the name "G-Cube".
-Naka also proposed a multimedia concept that involved taking to a built in microphone to switch TV channels.
-This method of communication was then used in Seaman.
+Naka also proposed a multimedia concept that involved talking to a built in microphone to switch TV channels, a mode of communication later used in the Dreamcast game Seaman.

 In 1998, prior to the launch of Dreamcast, Naka and his team visited Sega of America to tour their development offices and observe their work on the game Geist Force, a rail shooter for Dreamcast.
 According to the producer Mark Subotnick, Naka told his team in Japanese which parts they would take to incorporate in Sonic games and suggested firing all but one of the engineers.
 Unbeknownst to Naka, several of the Geist Force developers understood Japanese and quit, contributing to the project's cancellation.

-Shortly after the Japanese launch of the Dreamcast and Sonic Adventure, Naka was contacted by Sega Chairman Isao Okawa to develop a flagship online game for the Dreamcast.
+Shortly after the Japanese launch of the Dreamcast and Sonic Adventure, Naka was asked by the Sega chairman, Isao Okawa, to develop a flagship online game for the Dreamcast.
 Originally, Naka was unenthusiastic about the idea given his team's inexperience with creating online games.
-However, the other Sega development studios were preoccupied with their own demanding projects such as Sakura Wars series and Jet Set Radio (2000).
-This left Sonic Team as the only other alternative that Okawa could rely on.
-In addition to their inexperience, Naka and his team saw the creation of an online game for Japan, a nation of console gamers, as a serious challenge, akin to creating a new genre.
+However, the other Sega development studios were preoccupied with their own projects, such as the Sakura Wars series and Jet Set Radio (2000).
+Naka and his team saw the creation of an online game for Japan, a nation of console gamers, as a serious challenge, akin to creating a new genre.
 This was further complicated by the perception of online games in the late 1990s having boring visuals and the per-minute fee for dial-up internet in Japan.